Developer info on continuous integration

 • pull request to develop or master branch

-• push in develop, master, feature/test_ci branches (eg: after a merge, pushing a fix directly to this branch)
+• push in develop or master branches (eg: after a merge, pushing a fix directly to this branch)

 The pull request can not be completed before CI pipeline succeeds